Here's What We Do Better

 The programme equips young people and adults with life skills, tools and strategies to increase mindfulness, enhance rehabilitation whilst in custody, and resettlement back into society.
-The aim of the programme is to allow offenders to gain a deeper understanding of themselves and life, thus enabling them to break the cycles reoffending and preparing them for employment, education or training.
+The aim of the programme is to allow offenders to gain a deeper understanding of themselves and life, thus enabling them to break the cycles of offending behaviour and preparing them for employment, education or training.

-RoadLight’s objectives are to identify leadership potential within the individuals they work with, in order for them to be trained as Peer Mentors and Mentors.
+RoadLight’s objectives are to identify leadership potential within the individuals they work with in order for them to be trained as Mentors.
 The mentoring schemes allow the mentees to gain a deeper understanding of the mentoring profession whilst giving them the opportunity to gain nationally-recognised qualifications.
 Their vision is to have multiple RoadLight peer mentors in establishments across the UK, with the potential of future employment within the RoadLight organisation.

 Level 1 Peer Mentoring Award